gsinclair/lbt/README.md

 # Description

+`lbt` stands for *Lua-Based Templates*.

-`lua-based-templates` is a LuaLaTeX package to ease writing structured content (e.g. exam, course material, worksheet, anything!) by allowing the user to define templates using the Lua programming language.
+It is a LuaLaTeX package to ease writing structured content (e.g. exam, course material, worksheet, anything!) by allowing the user to define templates using the Lua programming language.
 This means content can be written without the usual LaTeX boilerplate.

-Example...
+# Status

+`lbt` has been in private development and heavy use since about 2022.
+It first appeared on Github in May 2025.
+It is in active development but is absolutely **alpha** software: anything can change anytime.

+Anybody who clones the respository should do a hard reset often, in case history has been rewritten.
+I will try to avoid rewriting published history, but I can't promise it will never happen.
+Use `git fetch origin` followed by `git reset --hard origin/main`.

 # License